HJZollner/SpecVis/README.md

 ## Features
 - Load LCM-native result files from Osprey (.csv), LCModel (.coord), and Tarquin (.csv).
-- Load statistics .csv-files which include grouping variables and correlation measures
+- Load statistics .csv-files which include group variables and correlation measures
 - Raincloud plots with individual datapoints, boxplots, distributions, and mean +- SD representations.
 - Boxplots with individual datapoints
 - Correlation plots with collapsed-correlations, group-level correlations, and indicators for sub-groups.